Transfer artifact files with jf rt transfer-files

 FlagDefaultDescription

---exclude-reposSemicolon-separated list of repositories to exclude.
-Supports wildcards
+--exclude-reposSemicolon-separated list of repositories to exclude from the transfer.
+Supports wildcards.

---ignore-statefalseSet to true to ignore saved state from previous transfer-files runs
+--ignore-statefalseSet to true to ignore the saved state from previous transfer-files runs.

---include-reposSemicolon-separated list of repositories to include.
-Supports wildcards
+--include-reposSemicolon-separated list of repositories to include in the transfer.
+Supports wildcards.

---statusfalseSet to true to show status of an in-progress transfer-files command
+--statusfalseSet to true to show the status of the transfer-files command currently in progress.
+Reads local state — does not require an active server connection.

 Examples